 Being compliant with applicable national and international tax rules and regulations is fundamental to Lundbeck.
 Complying with tax rules can be complex as the interpretation of legislation and case law may not always be clear and may change over time.
 We aim to always comply with the letter of the law as well as the legislators’ intention with the law.
-Where tax regulations are unclear or subject to interpretation, written advice or confirmation will be sought as appropriate to gain clarity or ensure that our position would, more likely than not, be settled in our favour.
+Where tax regulations are unclear or subject to interpretation, written advice or confirmation will be sought as appropriate to gain clarity, minimize tax risks and/or ensure that our position would, more likely than not, be settled in our favour.

 Dialogue with tax authorities